-#1 Choice for Waterjet Cutting, Mechanical Seals, Pump and Seal Repairs, Gasket Cutting, Gasket Materials, Products and Tools.
+#1 Choice for Waterjet Cutting, Pump and Seal Repairs, Custom Die Making, Machining, Gasket Cutting, Gasket Materials, Rubber Extrusions, Pump Packing, Pipe Couplings and Gasket Making Tools.

 Tackle any job requiring accuracy and precision.